shanapu/MyJailbreak/README.md

     - [Knife](#knifefight) - (CT vs T Knifefight with switchable grav, ice, and TP)
     - [FreeDay](#freeday) - (auto FreeDay on first round/damage disabled)

 work in progress!
 Files been updated ~daily so have a look at the last commits.
 **the uploaded compiled smxs may no uptodate! hav a look to the commits!** have a look for [requires plugins](#requires-plugins)
+I recommend until full release, when update to overwrite all files (plugins, translations, sounds, Overlays,...).

 This is my first public project. please note that the code may is messy, stupid and inconseqent.
 I would be happy and very pleased if you wannt to join this project as equal collaborator.
 If you own a feature or extention for Jail/Warden that would fit in, i would be happy when you share it with us.